roadrunner-server/roadrunner-docs/docs/en/app-server/cli.md

 ### Available options

 - `-c` - specifies the path to the configuration file.
-By default, RoadRunner looks for a .rr.yaml file in the current working directory.
+By default, RoadRunner looks for a `.rr.yaml` file in the current working directory.
 However, you can specify a different file using this option.
 - `-w` - sets the working directory for the server.
 By default, RoadRunner uses the current working directory.
-- `--dotenv` - populates the process with environment variables from the .dotenv file.
+- `--dotenv` - populates the process with environment variables from the `.dotenv` file.
 This can be useful when you want to set environment variables for your application.
-- `-d` - starts a Golang pprof server in debug mode.
+- `-d` - starts a Golang profiling server.
 This allows you to analyze the performance of your application and identify potential bottlenecks.
+(Read more [here](https://pkg.go.dev/net/http/pprof).)
 - `-s` - enables silent mode.
 In this mode, RoadRunner does not display any output in the console.
 - `-o` - allows you to override configuration keys with your values.
-For example, -o=http.address=:8080 will override the http.address configuration key from the .rr.yaml file.
+For example, `-o=http.address=8080` will override the `http.address` configuration key from the `.rr.yaml` file.
-- `-p` - creates a .pid file to use with the rr stop command later.
+- `-p` - creates a `.pid` file to use with the rr stop command later.
 This can be useful when you want to run RoadRunner in the background mode.

 ## Stopping the Server